ansible/ansible/docs/docsite/rst/collections_guide/collections_listing.rst

       sensu.sensu_go    1.3.0

 Run with ``-vvv`` to display more detailed information.
+You may see additional collections here that were added as dependencies of your installed collections.
+Only use collections in your playbooks that you have directly installed.

 To list a specific collection, pass a valid fully qualified collection name (FQCN) to the command ``ansible-galaxy collection list``.
 All instances of the collection will be listed.